edgedb/easy-edgedb/README.md

 ## SELECT while you INSERT

 Back in Chapter 3, we learned how to select while deleting at the same time.
 You can do the same thing with `INSERT` by enclosing it in brackets and then selecting that, same as with any other `SELECT`.
-Because when we insert a new `Date`, all we get is a `uuid`:
+Because when we insert a new `Time`, all we get is a `uuid`:

 ```
-INSERT Date {
+INSERT Time {
   date := '22.44.10'
 };
 ```